Lonely Planet review

 The superb Museum of Anatolian Civilisations is the perfect introduction to the complex weave of Turkey's ancient past, housing artefacts cherry-picked from just about every significant archaeological site in Anatolia.

-The museum is housed in a beautifully restored 15th-century bedesten (covered market).
-The 10-domed central marketplace houses reliefs and statues, while the surrounding hall displays exhibits from the earlier Anatolian civilisations: Palaeolithic, Neolithic, Chalcolithic, Bronze Age, Assyrian, Hittite, Phrygian, Urartian and Lydian.
-The downstairs sections hold classical Greek and Roman artefacts and a display on Ankara's history.
-Get there early to avoid the flood of tour groups and school parties.
+The museum is housed in a 15th-century bedesten (covered market).
+The central room houses reliefs and statues, while the surrounding hall displays exhibits from Palaeolithic, Neolithic, Chalcolithic, Bronze Age, Assyrian, Hittite, Phrygian, Urartian and Lydian periods.
+Downstairs are classical Greek and Roman artefacts and a display on Ankara's history.

 The exhibits are chronologically arranged in a spiral: start at the Palaeolithic and Neolithic displays in the room to the right of the entrance, then continue in an anticlockwise direction, visiting the central room last.

 Items from one of the most important Neolithic sites in the world – Çatalhöyük, southeast of Konya – are displayed here.
 There's a mock-up of the inside of a dwelling typical of those uncovered at the site, one of the most famous mother goddess sculptures unearthed from the excavations and wall paintings of hunting scenes.

 Also on show are many finds from the Assyrian trading colony Kültepe, one of the world's oldest and wealthiest bazaars.
 These include baked-clay tablets found at the site, which dates to the beginning of the 2nd millenium BC.